 Milder cases of eczema can be controlled through a good daily bathing and moisturising regimen:

-Daily Baths – Give your baby short, warm baths every day.
+- Daily Baths – Give your baby short, warm baths every day.
 Avoid using hot water and try to keep baths under 10 minutes.
-Using a gentle wash such as the Cetaphil Gentle Skin Cleanser is also very important.
+Using a gentle wash is also very important.
 Avoid using soap, scrubbers, loofahs or rough washcloths on your baby’s skin.
 Use a soft towel to pat instead of wiping or scrubbing your child’s skin dry.
 These simple bath practices can help prevent your child’s skin from becoming dry or irritated.

 Consult a GP